nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/CEPLAS-StartYourARC-Series/2023-05-31_CEPLAS-Session02/slides.md

 Dominik Brilhaus - CEPLAS Data Science

 # Goals

 - Create your first ARC
 - Add data to your ARC
-- Share the ARC with another participant
+- Share the ARC

 # Legend